“Using cellular technology to gather data from sensors is like using a sledgehammer to swat a fly.”

 Long range: The technology is designed to allow a bidirectional communication range of at least 1.5km in the city and more than 15km in rural areas.
 The X-TELIA team recently performed a 75km bi-directional communication between one of its simple battery-operated LoRa ™ sensors (0,1 watt) and the X-TELIA network.

-High security: The technology has three levels of encryption to ensure absolute confidentiality of the data transmitted.
+High security: The technology has three levels of security to ensure absolute confidentiality of the data transmitted.

-- Unique network key (EUI64) that ensures network-level security
+- Unique network key encryption (AES 128) that ensures network-level security

-- Unique application key (EUI64) that ensures end-to-end confidentiality at the application level
+- Unique application key encryption (AES 128) that ensures end-to-end confidentiality at the application level

 Low Cost: The costs for a LoRa™ sensor and network connectivity are a fraction of the cost of a cellular-based solution.
 This enables the deployement of a new generation of applications never before possible.